 Remember, your primary goal is to increase engagement with more likes, comments, shares, retweets, etc.

 Social media is all about sharing and interacting with others in a community setting, so do not forget to share the love.
 It is important whenever possible that you personally repost your own company’s content.

 If you have reviewed external content carefully and it is not competitive with your business and it shares a common mission or personality, go ahead and repost (retweet, repin, share on Facebook).
 This will demonstrate that you are looking out into the world for the best content for your followers while also showing that you are not a selfish company.

 It will feel more inviting and honest to your customer and will also invite others to share your content in-kind.
 Retweeting is especially helpful as it gives your brand exposure to new followers, including industry experts and specialists who will add credibility to your offering.

 Social Media Best Practices Video

-One of Godfathers when it comes to social media is Gary Vaynerchuk founder of Vayner Media and author of numerous books including Jab, Jab Right Hook.
+One of Godfathers when it comes to social media is Gary Vaynerchuk founder of Vayner Media and author of numerous books.
 In his interview with Bloomberg he shares some of his enthusiastic tips on how to make the most of your social media efforts and how to be authentic when engaging in social media.

 Check out Gary Vaynerchuk’s book Jab, Jab, Jab, Right Hook: How to Tell Your Story in a Noisy Social World.